wp-plugins/font-awesome-4-menus/readme.txt

 == Description ==

-Add Font Awesome 4 icons to your WordPress menus without touching a single line of code!
+Add Font Awesome 4 icons to your WordPress menus and site without touching a single line of code!
 With this plugin, just add fa-(icon name) as a class/classes to your menu and the plugin will pull that out, put the icon before or after your link text, and wrap your link text in a span so you can show or hide it as you see fit.

 In Font Awesome 4 Menus, we have added the ability to add multiple Font Awesome classes for multiple effects (eg, fa-home fa-fw fa-2x will add a fixed-width home icon at two times the normal size).